 The Episcopal Service Corps program in Maryland grew from from a Diocesan wide conversation in the 2000s.
 What can we do together that we cannot do alone?
-Where are all the young adults?
 How can the Church develop leadership among young adults?
 How can the Church better serve young adults?
 How can we invite young adults to serve the world?
 From Summits on the City 2009 and 2010, the conversation produced a dedicated group which applied to the Diocesan Council of the Diocese to become a ministry of the Diocese.
 In fall 2o10 that group became the founding board of ESC-MD when the program was accepted as a member of the Episcopal Service Corps.

 The numbers of Gileads have varied each year between 5 and 9, due to appropriate site partners and incoming corps members, as well as housing.